Frequently Asked Questions

 Why do we need an external firm to support this work?

 Classification and compensation studies frequently utilize external experts.
 These projects require a significant amount of time and effort and working with an external firm will allow us to do the work more effectively.
 An outside partner also brings expertise as well as experience with similar projects at other institutions.
-University Human Resources will be very actively involved in all phases of the project.
-Huron Consulting will be the external firm supporting this project.
+University leadership and Human Resources staff are actively involved in all phases of the project.
+Huron Consulting is the external firm supporting this project.

 Who is “Huron Consulting”?